Have Cash Outright? Pros and Cons of New Car Buying

 All cars depreciate as soon as you put miles on them, including brand-new vehicles.
 New cars carry the most depreciation in the first three years.
 If protecting the value of your investment is important to you, then consider buying a brand-new car only if you plan on owning it long-term.
 Otherwise, buying a late model vehicle is better for recouping your investment when you eventually sell or trade in your vehicle.

 A newer vehicle costs more than an older model, which means a lot of your cash can be eaten up in the sale.
-If you want to leave some cash in your pocket after buying a new car, consider this: buy a stock version of a new vehicle or opt for the same car in a more conventional color to lower the price a bit, allowing you to have funds leftover for other car needs.
+If you want to leave some cash in your pocket after buying a new car, consider this: buy a stock version of a new vehicle or opt for the same car in a more conventional color to lower the price a bit, allowing you to have funds leftover for other car needs like car insurance, which you can get from an auto insurance agent.

 Just because you have cash to pay for a car doesn’t mean every car fits your budget.
 However, even though new cars cost exponentially more than used models, your purchasing selection isn’t as varied.
 If you want a wider selection, talk to your auto dealer about gently used late-model vehicles as well as new.